Nevenall/ghosting-the-edge/02 The Usual Suspects.md

 {{Create Advantage}}—Old-fashion body hacking like entering a {breath control trance}, or to use a mild stimulant concoction to {overcharge} your adrenal control bioimplant.

-{{Attack}} — Not used for attacks.
+{{Attack}}​—Not used for attacks.

-{{Defend}} — Not generally used for defense.
+{{Defend}}​—Not generally used for defense.

 #### Example Stunts

-**Medic** — You get +2 to {{Overcome Obstacle}} rolls when giving first aid or other emergency medical attentions.
+**Medic**–You get +2 to {{Overcome Obstacle}} rolls when giving first aid or other emergency medical attentions.

-**Biofeedback** — You get +2 to {{Create Advantage}} rolls that involve controlling the natural tendencies and limitations of your meat body.
+**Biofeedback**–You get +2 to {{Create Advantage}} rolls that involve controlling the natural tendencies and limitations of your meat body.

 ### Hack

 Hack is the skill for computer related activities like writing programs, setting up secure nets, cracking them, or hacking into the tapestry smart devices to make things happen.

 In the Net you can use Hack to get passed a security barrier and into the secure net it's guarding.
-You can use Hack for A and D actions against hostile programs, or other hackers who are interfaced in the same system.
+You can use Hack for {{Attack}} and {{Defend}} actions against hostile programs, or other hackers who are interfaced in the same system.

 Hack requires equipment but that doesn't have to be an interface.
 You can use an old fashioned keyboard and monitor, and it will even be safer.
 It will just take more time.